 * Correct me if I'm making any mistakes here, but I'm curious about something: the cops know that there are only two women who could fit the description of one of the robbers, right?
 So how hard would it be for them to monitor both until one of them makes a mistake and reveals their true nature?
 Would it be illegal?
 Take up too much resources?
 I don't get it...

 ** DaChief said to drop the case.
 No budget for surveillance.
-Also, eyewitnesses are often just plain ''wrong'', and "she had big boobs", as Stevie herself pointed out, is a pretty flimsy reason for surveillance.
+Also, eyewitness testimony isn't the most reliable source, and "she had big boobs", as Stevie herself pointed out, is a pretty flimsy reason for surveillance.

 ** Fair enough, but the nonchalant way the whole is dealt with by the authorities is beyond ridiculous; just because there's been no apparent propriety crime doesn't mean a crime hasn't happened, the poor hostages are most certainly going to suffer from the effects of the crime for years to come.
 And no pressure either?
 Hell, the media would be hounding them night and day to solve this case, unless they could be bought too (which isn't implausible in the world as it is shown in this movie... but it's a far cry from real life).

-**** Not really a case of the media being bought off, but chasing bigger fish.
-Remember, we have one of the most powerful people in New York about to be outed as a former Nazi collaborator, all due to a theatrical bank robbery that didn't actually happen.
+** Not really a case of the media being bought off, but chasing bigger fish.
+Remember, all due to a theatrical bank robbery that didn't actually happen, by design, one of the most powerful people in New York City's high society is about to be outed as a former Nazi collaborator.
 The media would be having a field day with Case's connections and probably laud Dalton's team akin to Robin Hood.
-With no leads and pressure from Madeline's contacts to wrap things up, I highly doubt there will be much push to keep the case open.
+With no leads and pressure from Madeleine White's contacts to wrap things up, I highly doubt there will be much push to keep the case open.
 As for the hostages, they won't forget, but they probably are either thankful to have survived or just as amazed as anybody what really happened.

-* If they wanted to get revenge on Christopher Plummer, why didn't they just come up behind him and hit him with a rock or something?
-Instead, Clive Owen comes up with this incredibly complicated plot that involves taking ''dozens of hostages'' for what is apparently more than a day.
+* If they wanted to get revenge on Case, why didn't they just come up behind him and hit him with a rock or something?
+Instead, Russell comes up with this incredibly complicated plot that involves taking ''dozens of hostages'' for what is apparently more than a day.
 Those people are never going to be OK.
 PTSD is a bitch.
 They won't be able to sleep properly for months.
 They'll have nightmares for the rest of their lives.
 Owen's character should DIAF.

 ** He didn't want revenge, he wanted the perfect bank robbery, ''and'' to be able to look himself in the mirror.
 Stealing from innocents?
 Nope.
 Stealing from a war criminal?
 Yep.